Gauge-Invariant Non-Hermitian Quantum Theory: Foundation and Applications to Dynamical Phase Transitions: Applications of Non-Hermitian Quantum Mechanics in Dynamical Phase Transition

 It should be noted that the rate function can be negative, implying that during the dynamics of a non-Hermitian system, the absolute value of the return probability exceeds one, which is a distinctive feature of the biorthogonal theoretical framework.

 For $|1+qq'-\eta\eta'|=|q+q'|$, a critical boundary mode $k_c=0$ or $\pi$ can be found.
-In this case, we find that a quench from $(q=1,\eta=0)$, the critical point between $\mathcal{PT}$-($\alpha$) and $\mathcal{PT}$-($\beta$), to $\mathcal{PT}$ phase [($\alpha$) or ($\beta$)] gives rise to a new DQPT.
-For detailed demonstrations, please refer to the appendix.
+The boundary mode is defiend as $k=0$ or $\pi$ in Ref. \cite{R70}.
+In this case, we find that a quench from the critical point between $\mathcal{PT}$-($\alpha$) and $\mathcal{PT}$-($\beta$), i.e. $(q=1,\eta=0)$, to either the $\mathcal{PT}$ phase ($\alpha$) or ($\beta$) gives rise to a new DQPT.
 Taking $\eta=\eta'=0$, $q=1$ and $q'=2$ as an example, we plot Fisher zeros, the rate function, and the winding number in Fig. \ref{figure3}.
 We observe that the Fisher zeros coalesce into a continuous curve that touches $\mathrm{Im}(z)$ axis at a critical boundary mode $k_c=\pi$ [see Fig. \ref{figure3}(a)], giving rise to nonanalytic behavior (cusp singularity) of the rate function of the Loschmidt echo which implies DQPT occurring [see the red curves in Fig. \ref{figure3}(b)].
 It is worth noting that, unlike the previous DQPT with integer jumps in the winding number, the DQPT here is accompanied by winding numbers with half-integer jumps.